-A student wishing to attend a course without completing all the requirements for credit must register to audit the course with permission of the program director.
+A student wishing to attend a course without completing all the requirements for credit must register to audit the course with permission of the course and program directors.
 If space in class is limited, continuing and new students have priority.

 Registration in a course cannot be changed from audit to credit or credit to audit after the first week of the term.
+A student who has audited a course may not apply for credit for that course at a later time.

-Fees associated with auditing a course are listed in the tuition and fee schedule.
+Fees associated with auditing a course are listed in the Tuition and Fee Schedule.

-Auditing of laboratory or clinical courses is prohibited.
+Auditing of clinical courses is prohibited.